marmelab/react-admin/docs/FilterLiveSearch.md

 ## Using Your Own Input

-If the text input provided by `<FilterLiveSearch>` is not enough, and you'd like to use your own input component, you can use the `<AutoSubmitFilterForm>` component to create a form that automatically updates the filters when the user changes the input value.
+If the text input provided by `<FilterLiveSearch>` is not enough, and you'd like to use your own input component, you can use the `<FilterLiveForm>` component to create a form that automatically updates the filters when the user changes the input value.

 {% raw %}
 ```tsx